 Frame the walls accurately for smooth assembly

-Since the wall framing for this porch is the finished surface, it's worth taking a little extra time to make the framing material look good.
+Since the wall framing for this screened in porch is the finished surface, it’s worth taking a little extra time to make the framing material look good.
 We chose the nicest cedar 2x6s we could find and ripped them into 3-1/2-in. and 1-1/2-in. boards.
 We did this to create sharp, clean edges (we also ripped off all the factory rounded edges).

 Cut the studs and crosspieces to length and screw the walls together (Photo 6 and Figures F – H).
 We used a power miter saw for clean, square cuts, but a circular saw will work too.
 Use a crosspiece as a spacer when you’re attaching the studs to the top and bottom plates (Photo 6).
 Then cut a 10-in. spacer block to position the crosspieces for assembly.